Competing Vortex Topologies in Iron-based Superconductors

-LiFeAs, however, features a small $\delta_{so}\sim10.7$ meV~\cite{zhang_np_2019}, which is three times less than that for FeTe$_x$Se$_{1-x}$.
-Based on our VTPD, we thus expect LiFeAs to carry the hybrid vortex topology for hosting both small $\delta_{so}$ and $\mu$.
-Since the hybrid vortex phase will become Majorana-free due to the ubiquitous $C_4$ breaking [see Fig.~\ref{fig4}], our theory naturally explains the missing vMBS puzzle in LiFeAs.
-Ref.~\cite{kong_nc_2021} also reports the appearance of vMBS signal in LiFeAs due to impurity-induced electron doping.
-This agrees with our VTPD, where electron doping can drive a transition from the hybrid vortex to the nodal vortex, which, upon $C_4$ breaking, further becomes a Majorana-carrying Kitaev vortex.
-According to the VTPD in Fig.~\ref{fig1}, we further predict that if we continuously lower the Fermi level via hole doping, {\it the vMBS signal will reemerge at a critical $\mu_{c1,-}$} [i.e., regime IV in Fig. \ref{fig3} (c)] {\it and eventually disappear at a negatively large $\mu_{c0,-}$}.
+Ref.~\cite{kong_nc_2021} also reports the appearance of vMBS signal in LiFeAs due to surface-impurity-induced electron doping.
+The reported levitation of Fermi level is around $5$ meV for the so-called strong impurities.
+Given that $\delta_{so}\sim 10$ meV for LiFeAs, this effect would be capable of driving a transition from a trivialized hybrid vortex to a Kitaev vortex, following our $\mu$-$\phi$ VTPD in Fig.~\ref{fig4} (b).
+We further predict that if we continuously lower the Fermi level via hole doping, {\it the vMBS signal will reemerge at a critical $\mu_{c1,-}$} [i.e., regime IV in Fig. \ref{fig3} (c)] {\it and eventually disappear at a negatively large $\mu_{c0,-}$}.
 Such an exotic ``reentrant Majorana signal" serves as an experimental ``smoking gun" for our theory.
+We also predict a similar but more complex reentrant vortex Majorana phenomenon in CaKFe$_4$As$_4$~\cite{liu_nc_2020}, where a detailed discussion can be found in the SM~\cite{supplementary}.